THE EVER DWINDLING FEW

 They grew not old as he grew old, no feeble steps for they.

-For their lost years he’d shed hot tears, he’d been there yesterday,
+For their lost years a wealth of tears, he’d been there yesterday,

 Where snow-white stones mark where the bones of all the young men lay.